country kitchen with raw chicken, eggs and fresh garden vegetables on a countertop and a sink

 • Cross-contamination (Avoidance): Keeping raw meat, poultry, seafood, and eggs separate from ready-to-eat foods to prevent the transfer of germs, often by using separate cutting boards.

-• Cooking:Heating food to the proper internal temperature (generally or is recommended) to kill harmful bacteria, ensuring it is safe to eat.
+• Cooking:Heating food to the proper internal temperature (generally or as recommended) to kill harmful bacteria, ensuring it is safe to eat.